Marky59/Clean-data/README.md

 ## TIDY
-The subject and activity variables are added and their names set to subject and activity to be descriptive and concise.
+The subject and activity variables are added and their names set to "subject" and "activity" respectively to be descriptive and concise.

 All field names (variables) are set to lower case.